sonata-project/SonataDoctrineORMAdminBundle/Resources/doc/reference/form_field_definition.rst

         }
     }

-By default position row will be rendered, if you want to hide it - you will need to alter child admin class and add hidden position field.
-Use code like
+By default, position row will be rendered.
+If you want to hide it, you will need to alter child  admin class and add hidden position field.
+Use code like:

 .. code-block:: php